-1. Midland Trust FBO John Smith, IRA #12345 as an undivided 75% interest and Midland Trust FBO Linda Smith, IRA #54321 as an undivided 25% interest
+1. Midland Trust FBO John Smith, IRA #12345 as an undivided 75% interest and Midland Trust FBO Linda Smith, IRA #7654321 as an undivided 25% interest

-- In this example, John IRA and his spouse’s IRA purchased a piece of real estate as “tenants-in-common”.
-In other words, there are two owners to the property on the deed…John’s IRA and Linda’s IRA.
-All income or expenses for the property are to be split 75/25.
+- In this example, John’s IRA and his spouse’s IRA purchased a piece of real estate as “tenants-in-common”.
+In other words, there are two owners to the property on the deed.
+John’s IRA and Linda’s IRA.
+All income or expenses for the property split 75/25.

-2. AdvantaIRA Trust, LLC FBO John Smith, IRA #12345 as an undivided 50% interest and John and Linda Smith as an undivided 50% interest.
+2. Midland Trust, LLC FBO John Smith, IRA #1234567 as an undivided 50% interest and John and Linda Smith as an undivided 50% interest.

-- In this example, John’s IRA is buying half of the property while John and his wife are buying the other half personally.
-All income and expenses will be split 50/50.
+- In this example, John’s IRA is buying half the property while John and his wife are buying the other half.
+All income and expenses split 50/50.
 The IRA gains (i.e. rent/sale income) are not subject to taxation.

 - Generally speaking, the IRA holder and his/her lineal descendants cannot be the managing member of the Corporation.
 This is because the IRS does not want you to personally have access to your IRA funds.
-There is a possible exception for “single member” LLCs.
-Again, contact Midland Trust for more information on single member LLCs with checkbook control.
+There is a possible exception for single-member LLCs.
+Again, contact Midland Trust for more information on single-member LLCs with checkbook control.

 - Your IRA cannot invest in a corporation that you (or lineal descendants) personally already have more than a 50% interest in and/or are considered a director/officer/highly compensated employee.
 This would be considered “self-dealing”.
-A good way to avoid self dealing is to set up a newly formed Corporation, in which case you and your IRA can partner together with no restrictions on percentages of interest.
+A good way to avoid self-dealing is to set up a newly formed Corporation, in which case you and your IRA can partner together with no restrictions on percentages of interest.

 Simplify Your IRA Investments With an LLC Today